mdequeljoe/d3-chord2/README.md

 # d3-chord2

-d3 plugin to provide minor extensions to [d3-chord](https://github.com/d3/d3-chord) such as grouped arcs
+d3-chord2 forks d3-chord in order to provide minor extensions to [d3-chord](https://github.com/d3/d3-chord) such as grouped arcs and target or source arrows for directionality.

 ## Installing
 ...